jdbrice/star-fwd-tracking-rcf-32/README.md

 NOTE: if you want to run over multiple input files you can see an example script in `test/`

+NOTE: The RCF setup does not yet support building / developing on the code.
+If you need this use the docker environment.

 Check https://github.com/jdbrice/star-fwd-dev for more info